DerrickGold/SmartReflectServer/README.md

 The major flaw of the typical Smart Mirror setups is the utilization of the web browser as the mirror display’s form of information presentation.
 Web browsers create a sandboxed environment for the code that runs within it which limits hardware access and is typically driven through user events generated on the displayed web page.
 These limitations pose a few problems:
   1. user events can not be generated naturally in a browser when one interacts with the browser as one would a mirror;
   2. the “sandboxed” environment limits the use of external hardware to generate new events based on typical mirror interaction;
-  3. only JavaScript runs natively in web browsers.
+  3. so far, only JavaScript runs natively in web browsers.

 As a result, current smart mirror software solutions are limited in that they:
   1. are not truly modular, plugin systems exist but require some JavaScript knowledge to enable, disable, or configure plugins